Abdul-Karim Qasim: Prime minister

 He lifted a ban on the Iraqi Communist Party, and demanded the annexation of Kuwait.
 He was also involved in the 1958 Agrarian Reform, modelled after the Egyptian experiment of 1952.

-Qasim was said by his admirers to have worked to improve the position of ordinary people in Iraq, after the long period of self-interested rule by a small elite under the monarchy which had resulted in widespread social unrest.
-Qasim passed law No. 80 which seized 99% of Iraqi land from the British-owned Iraq Petroleum Company, and distributed farms to more of the population.
+Qasim was said by his admirers to have worked to improve the position of ordinary people in Iraq after a long period of self-interested rule by a small elite under the monarchy which had resulted in widespread social unrest.
+Qasim passed law No. 80, which seized 99% of Iraqi land from the British-owned Iraq Petroleum Company and distributed farms to more of the population.
 This increased the size of the middle class.
-Qasim also oversaw the building of 35,000 residential units to house the poor and lower middle classes.
-The most notable example of this was the new suburb of Baghdad named Madinat al-Thawra (revolution city), renamed Saddam City under the Ba'ath regime and now widely referred to as Sadr City.
-Qasim rewrote the constitution to encourage women's participation in society.
+He also oversaw the building of 35,000 residential units to house the poor and lower middle classes.
+The most notable example of this was the new suburb of Baghdad named Madinat al-Thawra (Revolution City), renamed Saddam City under the Ba'ath regime and now widely referred to as Sadr City.
+He also rewrote the constitution to encourage women's participation in society.

 Qasim tried to maintain the political balance by using the traditional opponents of pan-Arabs, the right wing and nationalists.
 Up until the war with the Kurdish factions in the north, he was able to maintain the loyalty of the army.

-He appointed as a minister Naziha al-Dulaimi, who became the first woman minister in the history of Iraq and the Arab world.
+He appointed as a minister Naziha al-Dulaimi, the first woman minister in the history of Iraq and the Arab world.
 She also participated in the drafting of the 1959 Civil Affairs Law, which was far ahead of its time in liberalising marriage and inheritance laws for the benefit of Iraqi women.